-Youpon holly is best suited for USDA hardiness zones 7 to 9.
+Youpon holly is best suited for USDA hardiness zones seven to nine.
 It should be planted in acid or neutral pH soil, in a site that receives full sun to partial shade.
-It does best in sandy soils but will tolerate other soil textures, as well.
+It does best in sandy soils but will tolerate other soil textures as well.
 Youpon holly has a high tolerance for salty soils, making it a good choice for planting near the ocean.
 Once the roots are established, it is a good drought-tolerant plant.
-After planting, apply mulch at the base of the plant, and water the root ball two or three times a week for the first year.
+After planting, apply mulch at the base of the plant and water the root ball two or three times a week for the first year.

 A single light feeding once a year in the spring is all that is required.
 Avoid high-nitrogen fertilizers.
 Light occasional pruning is recommended to keep them shaped.
 If growing it as a small tree, keep lower side branches pruned away.

 Since these trees are dioecious, make sure to choose a female plant if you want berries.